ShadrackAdwera/ts-url-shortener/README.md

 ### Hash Function

-- Hash key of length 8 is used - means that we should be able to generate 62^8 number of hash values for the URLs.
+- To simplify maneno, the crypto node js function is used to generate sha1 hashes.
+- Hash key is generated, then first 7 characters are selected as our hash key.
 - Hash Collision + Resolution will be used this time but Base 62 implementation looks abit better here, why?
-- Generate a hash value - check if it exists in DB, if it does generate another one - recursively check until no match is found, then store this alongside the long URL.
-Process Becomes quite expensive over time plus I'm planning on using MongoDB for my database so I can't use the unique IDs provided By MongoDB to generate a Base 62.
+- Generate a hash value, slice the first 7 characters - check if it exists in DB, if it does generate another one - recursively check until no match is found, then store this alongside the long URL.
+- Process Becomes quite expensive over time plus I'm planning on using MongoDB for my database so I can't use the unique IDs provided By MongoDB to generate a Base 62.
-- Base 62 would have no issue with hash collisions since the IDs generated will always Be unique in the DB -> generate unique ID -> get it's Base 62 (this Becomes the short URL) -> store the unique ID in the DB alongside short URL + long URL
+- Base 62 would have no issue with hash collisions since the IDs generated will always Be unique in the DB -> generate unique ID -> get it's Base 62 (this Becomes the hash for the short URL) -> store the unique ID in the DB alongside the hash + long URL

 ## Process Flow